Transform Your Face Shape - Use Foundation and Blush

-Transform Your Face Shape Using Foundation and Blusher
+Correct Your Face Shape Using Foundation and Blush

 Dot a lighter shade above the cheekbones to highlight them.
 Apply the base foundation blending well into the shaded and highlighted areas.